 [Green] With the sixteen pads and three data banks, the Akai technically offers forty eight pads and eighteen knob controls.
 This latter amount is second only to the Ableton Push 2 which itself cannot be accomplished quite as quickly.
 However, it might be the combination of these features with iOS compatibility--something that is still taking a surprising amount of time to see full implementation across the product market--at an incredibly reasonable price that makes this such a steal in terms of value.

 Unfortunately, as with all values, the shoe must drop, and in this regard, it comes from a surprising place considering Akai’s reputation: pad encoding.
 Quite simply, the velocity of the MPD 218 is well beyond what most users expect and can require many music producers to step their precision up to be able to use the MIDI pad controller without hours of additional editing.
 Essentially, the MPD 218 is noted for producing double notes from a single push as well as ghost notes from buttons that are next to the one pushed.

 This is an incredibly surprising flaw since Akai generally prides itself on making some of the most responsive and accurate pads on the MIDI controller market--regardless the hardware design.
 Another surprising flaw is the absence of any true MIDI ports.
 This means that the MPD 218 will not actually be able to serve as a “true” MIDI controller and will require a DAW to function.

-Check out our in-depth review of the Akai Mpd 218 and the entire Mpd range.
+Check Out BpmSkill's In-Depth Review Of The Akai Mpd 218 and the entire Mpd range.

 Arturia may not have the same name brand recognition as some of the other products on our list, but that is likely because the company started as a budget-friendly, consumer market manufacturer of digital workstations modeled after classic analog synthesizers.
 However, this initial entry in a relatively niche market, combined with their collaboration with synth pioneer Robert Moog, only placed a premium on quality.